 My thing was I dressed like guys from my neighborhood.
 I wouldn’t wear a suit to a basketball game.
 I wear sweatpants or jeans, sneakers and let’s hoop.
 It was like we never seen nobody come to an NBA game dressed like this.
 Everybody got on a suit, everybody’s dressed up like they going to Sunday school, and I just wore what I usually wear.Allen Iverson, The Players’ Tribune

 What made Iverson so special was his authenticity.
 Kids looked up to him.
-He had a Steph Curry effect to him – being a normal size basketball player kids could relate to.
+He had a Steph Curry effect to him – being a normal-sized basketball player kids could relate to with ease.
 Everybody wanted to be like AI because it felt feasible.
 So what did everybody do?
 They started being like AI.
-They started dribbling like him, shooting like him, and most importantly, dressing like him.
+They started dribbling like him, shooting like him, and, most importantly, dressing like him.

 NBA players were emulating a style prevalent outside the NBA, and the league didn’t like it.
 So much that in ’05, David Stern imposed on the players a dress code based on a casual business style.
-It was a decision that had seen a lot of pushback from the players who shared their frustrations publicly.
+It was a decision that had seen many pushbacks from the players who shared their frustrations publicly.
 However, they gradually began to accept the change.
 What started as an imposition grew into a competition.
 Players began showing more and more interest in what they wore, and fashion became an integral part of the NBA world.

 Think about it; all he ever wanted was the ability to be authentic and true to himself.
 It’s also something he wanted for the entire league.
 If it meant having a full arm of tattoos, wearing a full set of accessories on the basketball court, or entering the arena wearing a blue furry jacket, AI wanted it as a possibility for players.
 He sought expressive freedom for all, and he eventually got it, setting a platform for everyone who came after him.